nschorgh/CaveXML/README.md

    `allcaves-database.xml`  (Master version of the database in native format)
    `allcaves-database.json` (JSON version of the database generated from the XML version)
    `allcaves-database.csv`  (csv version of the database generated from the XML version)
-   [`https://tinyurl.com/cavedatabase`](https://tinyurl.com/cavedatabase)   (link to GoogleDocs Sheet with simple query functionality)
    `cavexml-db-table.css`	  (minimalist Style Sheet so the XML database can be viewed in a webbrowser)
    `Utilities/cavexml2csv.py`         (converts database to comma-separated-values using Python)
    `Utilities/cavexml-numeric.py`	    (parses quasi-numerical entries; auxiliary utility)
    `Utilities/reorder.xslt`    		 (sorts elements within each record; auxiliary utility)

-This is a pilot project to explore the capabilities of CaveXML end-to-end.
+This is a pilot project to explore the capabilities of a CaveXML implementation end-to-end.
 The actual database is for demonstration, and mainly contains ice caves and lava tubes.

 ## Technical Notes